File: the hypocrisy of sales in fashion

 tyson-wtf

-So it’s great, I can buy cheap braces all year round! ".
+So that’s great, I can buy cheap suspenders all year round!

 Because this omnipresence of reductions has very pernicious effects both for brands and for consumers...

-And over the years, incessant sales and discounts have only increased the price of what you buy .
+And over the years, the constant sales and discounts have only increased the price of what you buy .

-In this jungle, brands take advantage... to the point of their own loss
+In this jungle, brands take advantage... until their own downfall

-If many brands , continue to practice sales with honesty and reason, other practices exist.
+If many brands , continue to practice sales honestly and reasonably, other practices exist.

-You couldn't have noticed, it happens over years (and no, I'm not talking about inflation which is a completely different thing).
+You may not have noticed, it happens over years (and no, I'm not talking about inflation which is a completely different thing).

-On the other hand, it is very common to inflate the price of an item of clothing just before the sales in order to then apply a very fat -40% (fraudulent).
+On the other hand, it is very common to inflate the price of a garment just before the sales in order to then apply a very fat (fraudulent) -40%.

 In 2016, the Desigual brand was suspected on Twitter of inflating its prices.
-She explained that it was a store error. [updated June 23, 2020)
+It explained that it was a mistake by the store. [updated June 23, 2020]

-And as more than 50% of these brands' sales are made during sales periods, they are happy to have them in the middle of the sales season: they are breaking the market for healthy brands that sell at a fair price .
-This explains the oddity of sales which tend to arrive earlier and last longer.
+And since more than 50% of these brands' sales are made during sales periods, they are happy to have them in the middle of sales season: they break the market of healthy brands that sell at a fair price .
+This explains the oddity of sales that tend to arrive earlier and to extend.

-In the end, it is the multi-brand stores that charge a lot, compared to the chains and franchisees who discount all year round.
+In the end, it is the multi-brand stores that are paying the price, compared to the chains and franchises that discount all year round.
 We are witnessing quasi-dumping.

-Today, the gross margins of chains and franchises are so important that for the majority, selling at a loss would mean applying reductions of 80% (the ratios between sales price including tax and purchase price excluding tax generally exceed x5)!
+Today, the gross margins of chains and franchises are so high that for most of them, selling at a loss would mean applying reductions of 80% (the ratios between the sales price including tax and the purchase price excluding tax generally exceeding x5)!

-• Brands for which off-label sales have become an economic model
+• Brands for whom discount sales have become an economic model

-• And since I don't have the impression that fast fashion , chains and franchises overall are doing badly, I believe that we are often taken for kikous.
+• And since I don't have the impression that fast fashion , chains and franchises are doing badly overall, I think we're often taken for fools.

 promotions 75

-As I read on the BonneGueule forum: “ the sales are no longer an opportunity to get a good deal but to pay a fairer price ”.
+As I read on the BonneGueule forum: " sales are no longer an opportunity to get a good deal but to pay a fairer price ."

 2. Money scam: unofficial special sales collections